Klipper3d/klipper/docs/Measuring_Resonances.md

 [auto-calibration](#input-shaper-auto-calibration) with
 `SHAPER_CALIBRATE` command: it is still necessary to choose the right `max_accel` value after the auto-calibration.

+If you are doing a shaper re-calibration and the reported smoothing for the suggested shaper configuration is almost the same as what you got during the previous calibration, this step can be skipped.

 # Input Shaper auto-calibration